D Word List

 If your child is having trouble saying the sound D, you have come to the right place!

-If you are a speech therapist and you need some D speech therapy materials, hopefully our D word list can help you!
+If you are a speech therapist and are in need of D speech therapy materials, you have definitely come to the right place.

 Below you will find lots of free materials!